luxxle/luxxle-core/docs/webui_overriding.md

 Often, you won't only be changing upstream elements but will also need to add new elements to the page to get things looking right.

-In this scenario, its best to add a new build target to Brave and patch it into the upstream build for that WebUI.
+In this scenario, its best to add a new build target to Luxxle and patch it into the upstream build for that WebUI.

 See `//luxxle/browser/resources/settings/BUILD.gn` and